KimchiLab/CapTouchArduino/README.md

 ![Setup with MPR121 Breakout Board and an Arduino Uno](/CapTouch1_Arduino/Setup_Breakout.jpg)

 ## Setup with MPR121 Shield and an Arduino Uno
+For the MPR121 shield, the SCL, SDA, GND, and VIN connections occur via pre-soldered shield pins.
+Here an additional PC pin socket has been soldered onto the input line 11 area.
+This area can also be contacted using an alligator clip to grab the two gold cirles.
 ![Setup with MPR121 Shield and an Arduino Uno](/CapTouch1_Arduino/Setup_Shield.jpg)